CMSCompOps/wtc-console/README.md

 * `sudo nginx -t`

-Set restart nginx and set it to run on startup
+Start nginx and set it to run on startup

+On RHEL and CentOS:
 * `sudo systemctl start nginx`
 * `sudo systemctl enable nginx`

+On Scientific Linux CERN:
+* `sudo service nginx start`
+* `sudo chkconfig nginx on`

 ##### For RHEL, Fedora, CentOS

-If when opening server you see this error in _/var/log/nginx/error.log_:
+If when opening _domain.cern.ch_ you see this error in _/var/log/nginx/error.log_:

 ```
 *2 connect() to 127.0.0.1:8000 failed (13: Permission denied) while connecting to upstream, client: some_ip, server: some_domain, request: "GET / HTTP/1.1", upstream: "http://127.0.0.1:8000/", host: "some_domain"